neilenns/mobiflight-docs/content/devices/button-switch/_index.md

 Toggle switches come in many varieties, all of which are useful for cockpit building.

-{{< tabs items="Two position switches,Three position switches" >}}
+{{< tabs items="Two-position switches,Three-position switches" >}}

 {{< tab >}}
-Two position switches are typically used to control parking brakes, lights, main battery, and avionics power.
+Two-position switches are typically used to control parking brakes, lights, main battery, and avionics power.
 These switches connect to one pin on a board.
 Variations include:

-- **ON-ON** and **ON-OFF**: The handle is in either of two positions.
-This is the most common two position switch.
+- **ON-ON** and **ON-OFF**: The handle is in either of Two-positions.
+This is the most common Two-position switch.
-- **(ON)-ON** and **(ON)-OFF**: The handle is in either of two positions, but must be held in the **ON** position.
+- **(ON)-ON** and **(ON)-OFF**: The handle is in either of Two-positions, but must be held in the **ON** position.
 Releasing the switch returns it to the other position.
   {{< /tab >}}

 {{< tab >}}
-Three position switches are typically used in jet aircraft to control power, avionics, emergency lights, and APU switches.
+Three-position switches are typically used in jet aircraft to control power, avionics, emergency lights, and APU switches.
 These switches connect to two pins on a board.
 Variations include:

 - **ON-OFF-ON**: The handle can be set to three different positions, **ON** at one side, **OFF** in the middle, and **ON** at the other side.
 - **(ON)-OFF-ON**: The handle can be set to three different positions, **ON** at one side, **OFF** in the middle, and **ON** at the other side.
 One of the **ON** positions is momentary and must be held in position.
 - **(ON)-OFF-(ON)**: The handle can be set to three different positions, **ON** at one side, **OFF** in the middle, and **ON** at the other side.
-Both of the **ON** positions are momentary must be held in position.
+Both of the **ON** positions are momentary and must be held in position.
 - **ON-ON-ON**: The handle can be set to three different positions, all of which are **ON**.
 This style of switch is often used for electric guitars and is not recommended for cockpit builds.
-It requires different wiring methods and configuration in MobiFlight than the other three position switches.
+It requires different wiring methods and configuration in MobiFlight than the other Three-position switches.
   {{< /tab >}}

 {{< /tabs >}}